 Skip to main content

-In this section, we'll look at a few of the most interesting features of the TON blockchain, and then walk through a list of best practices for developers programming smart contracts on FunC.
+In this section, we’ll explore some of the most interesting features of the TON blockchain and walk through a list of best practices for developers programming smart contracts in FunC.

-When developing contracts for the EVM, you generally break up the project into several contracts for convenience.
-In some cases, it is possible to implement all the functionality in one contract, and even where contract splitting was necessary (for example, Liquidity Pairs in the Automated Market Maker) this did not lead to any special difficulties.
-Transactions are executed in their entirety: either everything works out, or everything reverts.
+When developing contracts for the EVM, you typically split the project into multiple contracts for convenience.
+In some cases, it’s possible to implement all functionality in a single contract, and even when splitting is necessary, such as with Liquidity Pairs in an Automated Market Maker, it doesn’t introduce significant complexity.
+Transactions are executed entirely: either everything succeeds, or everything reverts.

-In TON, it is strongly recommended to avoid “unbounded data structures” and split a single logical contract into small pieces, each of which manages a small amount of data.
-The basic example is the implementation of TON Jettons.
-This is TON's version of Ethereum's ERC-20 token standard.
-Briefly, we have:
+In TON, it’s strongly recommended to avoid “unbounded data structures” and split a single logical contract into smaller pieces, each managing a small amount of data.
+A basic example is the implementation of TON Jettons, TON’s version of Ethereum’s ERC-20 token standard.
+In short:

-1. One jetton-minter that stores total_supply, minter_address, and a couple of refs: token description (metadata) and jetton_wallet_code.
+1. One jetton-minter stores total_supply, minter_address, and references to token metadata and jetton_wallet_code.

-2. And a lot of jetton-wallet, one for each owner of these jettons.
-Each such wallet stores only the owner's address, their balance, jetton-minter address, and a link to jetton_wallet_code.
+2. Multiple jetton-wallet contracts, one for each token owner, store the owner’s address, their balance, the jetton-minter address, and a reference to jetton_wallet_code.

 smart1.png

-1. sender sends an op::transfer message to its wallet (sender_wallet);
+1. The sender sends an op::transfer message to its wallet (sender_wallet).

-5. destination_wallet sends op::transfer_notification to its owner (destination);
+5. destination_wallet sends an op::transfer_notification to its owner (destination).

-6. destination_wallet returns excess gas with op::excesses message on response_destination (usually sender).
+6. destination_wallet returns excess gas with an op::excesses message to the response_destination, usually the sender.

-In the worst case scenario, all the tokens can be stolen in this way.
-Imagine that you first accrue bonuses to the user, and then send an op::burn message to their Jetton wallet, but you cannot guarantee that the op::burn will be processed successfully.
+In the worst-case scenario, all tokens could be stolen this way.
+For example, if you first credit bonuses to a user and then send an op::burn message to their Jetton wallet, you cannot guarantee that the op::burn will succeed.

-In Solidity, gas is not much of a concern for contract developers.
-If the user provides too little gas, everything will be reverted as if nothing had happened (but the gas will not be returned).
-If they provide enough, the actual costs will automatically be calculated and deducted from their balance.
+In Solidity, gas management is less of a concern for contract developers.
+If a user provides insufficient gas, the transaction reverts, though the gas is not refunded.
+If they provide enough gas, the actual costs are automatically calculated and deducted from their balance.

 In TON, the situation is different:

-1. If there is not enough gas, the transaction will be partially executed;
+1. If there’s insufficient gas, the transaction may partially execute.

-3. If a “group of contracts” exchanges messages, then control and calculation must be carried out in each message.
+3. If a “group of contracts” exchanges messages, gas control and calculation must occur in each message.

 A typical message handler in TON follows this approach: